MicrosoftDocs/ai-builder/ai-builder-docs/prediction-train-model.md

 ## Publish

-After the model is trained, you’ll be able to [evaluate](manage-model.md#evaluate-your-model) your model performance results.
+After the model is trained, you can [evaluate](manage-model.md#evaluate-your-model) your model performance results.
 Then, [publish](publish-model.md) your model to start running predictions.
 After that, predictions run daily.

 ## Prediction run